-- Did You Just Punch Out Cthulhu?: The group managed to stop Hastur and his cultists multiple times.
+- Did You Just Punch Out Cthulhu?: Or rather, his half-brother Hastur.
+The group managed to stop Hastur and his cultists multiple times.
 The last time is a Dying Moment of Awesome, as Henderson summons him right as the Ice Rink explodes.
 Since he was weakened by the summoning, Hastur was permanently killed.

 - Did You Just Scam Cthulhu?: The sequel to the Old Man Henderson story, "Eli Burning", involved Henderson using the remnants of Hastur's essence to make a Deal With Nyarlathotep - he and Hastur would be reborn as humans, but Nyarlathotep would keep Hastur's power unless its reincarnation claimed the powers back.
 After Henderson (now Eli Burning in his new incarnation) discovers his past memories, and realizes that his Childhood Friend Heather is Hastur's reincarnation, he gets her drunk, has her "reclaim her power" from Nyarlathotep, and sealed it up inside an amulet.
 Nyarlathotep, understandably pissed off, sends his cultists after them ("Which is kinda like trying to put out a wild-fire by dumping oil on it"), but Eli and Heather manage to get away scot-free by using a ritual to enter a dimension that Nyarlathotep couldn't touch.

 - Disproportionate Retribution: The whole story started because Henderson thought the local cult stole his collection of lawn gnomes.
-And to top it all off, they didn't: Henderson donated them to charity and then forgot about it in a drug high.
+And to top it all off, they didn't: Henderson sold them for charity and then forgot about it in a drug high.

 - The Ditz: Henderson again.
 The biggest example would be putting heelies in his boots, which are then used to escape the tanker truck before it crashed.
 That wasn't their intended use, he simply decided he wanted heelies in his boots beforehand.